RoadieHQ/marketing-site/content/docs/integrations/sentry/index.md

 Visit `https://your-company.roadie.so/secrets`.

 Click the pencil icon beside `SENTRY_TOKEN`.
-Enter the token you copied from the Sentry UI into the input in the dialog that pops up.
+Prefix the token you copied from the Sentry UI with `Bearer `, and enter it into the input in the dialog that pops up.

 ![a dialog box with an input called Secret Value.
 The Sentry token is pasted inside.](./dialog-on-roadie-secrets.png)